AnotherFullstackDev/dynamodb-toolkit/README.md

   - CDK infrastructure code;
     - Defining table/index schemas;
     - Defining integrations/resolvers connected to DynamoDB;

+### Data types

+- Converting to and from dynamodb data type descriptor;
 - Representing a datetime.
 Obviously it sohould be ISO 8601 but the datatype that DynamoDB offers is string.
 It can be handled at the type level and at the code level by providing transformation for JS Date object;
 - Binary values must be base64 encoded before sending them to DynamoDB.
 It can be solved at the type system level and at the code level providing automatic convertion of binary values to base64 strings;
-- Typings and convertions for Map and List data types;
+- Typings and convertions for Map and List data types; TODO: not sure if specific conversion is necessary

-- Converting to and from data type descriptors;
+### Keys & attributes

+- Only scalar data types can be used for primary key.
+A restriction can be put to prevent creation of primary keys with complex data types;
+- Non primary key attributes might contain complex data structure as Map/List.
+It might be incorporated into the type system;
+- KeyCondition for Scan operation has the following limits/requirements that might be ncorporated:
-- Consistent partition ans sort key creation with some utilities;
+  - For partition key only equality match is allowed;
-- Strongly and eventually consistent read modes;
+  - For sort key the number of allowed operators and functions is less than it is for other conditions;
+  - Seems that the only allowed logical operator for primary key is `AND`; TODO: requires checking

+### Indexes & derivate tables

+- Derivate tables created with secondary indexes.
+The points to consider:
+  - Attributes copied to the secondary index.
+At least key attributes + any additional specified;
+- Working with secondary indexes.
+Points:
+  - The primary key schema might change + the available attributes might change as well;
+  - Specifying the index during read operation;

+### Data API

+#### General

+- Providing possibility to conveniently handle a retry?
 - CRUD operations;
   - Create;
     - API operations PutItem / BatchWriteItem or PartiQL;